Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - Let's fix this.
 Open Copilot Chat and Copy/Paste the following and place your cursor after `tests should match `:

     ```md
-    Generate all unit test scenarios for #selection and the tests should match the style in #file:PlaneControllerTests.cs.
-Use the existing list of planes for test data
+    Generate all unit test scenarios for this method.
+Include only the individual tests, nothing else but [Fact] per test, no usings.
+Tests should match the style in #file:PlaneControllerTests.cs .
+Use the existing list of planes for test data.
     ```

 > [!NOTE]